Skip to main content

 4: ‘The Immaculate Collection’ (1990)

 No matter how great her individual studio projects, Madonna is the supreme champion of the hit single, and The Immaculate Collection – her first greatest-hits compilation – is a landmark of the genre which, as such, more or less demands inclusion among the best Madonna albums.
 Released at the peak of her chart fame, this 17-song colossus was so packed with hits, she was forced to leave off the chart-toppers True Blue and Who’s That Girl, as well as other huge successes such as Dress You Up and Causing A Commotion.
 Proving that there would be further Madonna No.1 singles to come in the new decade, it premiered the racy, bass-powered Justify My Love and the dance-pop Rescue Me, and saw the familiar cuts lightly remixed to keep things interesting.
-Madonna has released more compilations since, including the ballads package Something To Remember, GHV2 and the career-spanning Celebration, but nothing can quite beat this perfect confection, which ranks among the planet’s 30 biggest-selling albums of all time.
+Madonna has released more compilations since, including the ballads package Something To Remember, GHV2 and the career-spanning Celebration, the latter of which contained the 2000s dancefloor hit of the same name.
+But nothing can quite beat this perfect confection, which ranks among the planet’s 30 biggest-selling albums of all time.

 Must hear: Justify My Love